 In connection with the Company's initial public offering (the "IPO") and reorganization of SLP that were completed on June 26, 2013, Silvercrest entered into a tax receivable agreement (the "TRA") with the partners of SLP that requires it to pay them 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that it actually realizes (or are deemed to realize in the case of an early termination payment by it, or a change in control) as a result of the increases in tax basis and certain other tax benefits related to entering into the TRA, including tax benefits attributable to payments under the TRA.
-The payments to be made pursuant to the tax receivable agreement are a liability of Silvercrest and not Silvercrest L.P., and thus this liability has been recorded as an "other liability" on our Condensed Consolidated Statement of Financial Condition.
-As of June 30, 2017, this liability is estimated to be \$14,546 and is included in deferred tax and other liabilities in the Condensed Consolidated Statements of Financial Condition.
-Silvercrest expects to benefit from the remaining 15% of cash savings, if any, realized.
+The payments to be made pursuant to the tax receivable agreement are a liability of Silvercrest and not Silvercrest L.P.
+As of September 30, 2017, this liability is estimated to be \$14,641 and is included in deferred tax and other liabilities in the Condensed Consolidated Statements of Financial Condition.
+Silvercrest expects to benefit from the remaining 15% of cash savings realized, if any.